It’s a bit of a cliche that we all heard a lot growing up. You are what you eat. But guess what, it’s true!

 Your skin is a great indication if something is not doing your body good.

-You can easily tell a junk food addict by their grayish pallor and a chronic alcoholic by the purplish red tone to their skin.
-These are extreme examples but we all have influence over our skin by what we ingest whether it be good or bad.
+You can easily tell a junk food addict by their greyish pallor and a chronic alcoholic by the purplish red tone to their skin.
+These are extreme examples but we all have influence over our skin by what we ingest whether it be good or bad for us.

 First I need to tell you what to avoid… like the plague.
 There’s no point in putting good stuff in to your body if you’re going to chase it with crap.
 Defeats the purpose.

 Skin Enemy #1